juseljuk/IBM-DBA-VA-BAW-RPA/BlueDemos/README.md

 ![](./images/env_started.png)

-Your environments desktop should be opened within your browser. **We recommend that you fit the desktop in your browser window by clicking the "fit to screen" button from your desktop views control menu as shown in the picture below**.
-This will resize your environment desktop size to match your browser window size. **NOTE!** If you change the size of your browser window during the labs, you can always resize the desktop again using the "fit to window" control.
+Your environments desktop should be opened within your browser. **We recommend that you fit the desktop in your browser window by clicking the "Fit to window" button from your desktop views control menu as shown in the picture below**.
+This will resize your environment desktop size to match your browser window size. **NOTE!** If you change the size of your browser window during the labs, you can always resize the desktop again using the "Fit to window" control.

 ![](./images/virtual_desktop.png)